 Thankfully, we don't have to resort to such measures, and as modern day shavers with access to the Internet, we can opt for more sustainable and practical ways of disposing of blades - and keep our walls free of hazardous sharps.

 Though some safety razor users will simply wrap their blades in toilet paper and throw them directly into the trash, it should go without saying that this is hazardous and highly discouraged.
+A garbage disposal worker could be seriously injured when handling trash will with dangerous objects.
 Instead, keep your blades in a metal blade safe until you're ready to dispose of them.

 In this post, we'll be covering the most eco-friendly, sustainable and responsible methods of disposing of your double edge razor blades...